-- 5.1.19 Conservation Areas are designated heritage assets and play a key role in maintaining the high quality of built form and the distinctiveness of the town.
-Conservation Areas are designated by local planning authorities, using their powers under Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990, Conservation Areas are "areas of special architectural or historic interest the character and appearance of which it is desirable to preserve or enhance".
-It is not just the Conservation Area that is protected but also the setting of the Conservation Area.
+- 5.1.17 Conservation Areas are designated heritage assets and play a key role in maintaining the high quality of built form and the distinctiveness of the town.
+Conservation Areas are designated by local planning authorities, using their powers under Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+Conservation Areas are "areas of special architectural or historic interest the character and appearance of which it is desirable to preserve or enhance".
 Conservation Area status is a statutory protection and policy RLS3 does not replace or alter that protection.
-It acts as a guide to how proposals should be considered and put together, and how they will be assessed in the development management process, including planning applications. - 5.1.20 One of the key aspects of the character of the area's Conservation Areas is the contribution made by gardens and open spaces these should be retained and enhanced. - 5.1.21 Policy HE2 Conservation Areas, of the Warwick District Local Plan, seeks to retain unlisted buildings that make a positive contribution to the character and appearance of the area's Conservation Area.
-Consent for total demolition of such buildings will only be granted where the detailed design of the replacement can demonstrate that it will preserve or enhance the character or appearance of the Conservation Areas. - 5.1.22 Policy HE2 also supports measures to restore or bring back into use areas that presently make a negative contribution to conservation areas.
-Development of designated heritage assets, such as Listed Buildings, is managed using Local Plan Policy HE1 Designated Heritage Assets and Their Setting Applicants should ensure that they take account of this policy when considering development that may affect such heritage assets. - 5.1.23 RLSNDP Policy RLS3 helps to meet key strands of national planning policy for the historic environment.
-It sets out a positive strategy for the conservation and enjoyment of the town's historic environment (NPPF, paragraph 185), especially the wider social, cultural, economic and environmental benefits that conservation of the town's historic environment brings and the essential contribution made by the town's historic environment to the character of Royal Leamington Spa as a place. - 5.1.24 National policy (paragraph 189) also advises local planning authorities to require from an applicant a description of how the significance of any heritage assets are affected by their proposal, including any contribution made by their setting.
-This requirement is included in Policy RLS3.
+It acts as a guide to how proposals should be considered and put together, and how they will be assessed in the development management process, including planning applications. - 5.1.18 One of the key aspects of the character of the area's Conservation Areas is the contribution made by gardens and open spaces - these should be retained and enhanced. - 5.1.19 Policy HE2 Conservation Areas, of the Warwick District Local Plan, seeks to retain unlisted buildings that make a positive contribution to the character and appearance of the area's Conservation Area.
+Consent for total demolition of such buildings will only be granted where the detailed design of the replacement can demonstrate that it will preserve or enhance the character or appearance of the Conservation Areas. - 5.1.20 Policy HE2 also supports measures to restore or bring back into use areas that presently make a negative contribution to conservation areas.
+Development of designated heritage assets, such as Listed Buildings, is managed using Local Plan Policy HE1 Designated Heritage Assets and Their Setting.
+Applicants should ensure that they take account of this policy when considering development that may affect such heritage assets. - 5.1.21 RLSNDP Policy RLS3 helps to meet key strands of national planning policy for the historic environment.
+It sets out a positive strategy for the conservation and enjoyment of the town's historic environment (NPPF, paragraph 185), especially the wider social, cultural, economic and environmental benefits that conservation of the town's historic environment brings and the essential contribution made by the town's historic environment to the character of Royal Leamington Spa as a place.